Account & verification

 cadence: one-time per user-site relationship

-cadence: per upgrade, rare
+cadence: per bond change, rare

 authorizing an ai agent to act on your behalf at a site. one event per delegation, not per agent action. typically off by default; integrators flip it on when they support agents.